What Are the Most Common Flu Shot Side Effects?

-Yes, you can have side effects from the flu shot, but in most cases they're NBD.
+Yes, you can experience flu shot side effects, but in most cases they're NBD.
 "The most common side effects of the flu shot are local at the injection site," says Gustavo Ferrer, M.D., founder of the Cleveland Clinic Florida Cough Clinic.
-"People can have soreness tenderness and swelling."
+"People can have soreness, tenderness, and swelling."
 It's also possible that'll you'll feel sick afterward.
 "Small people can have flu-like symptoms such as low-grade fever, muscle aches, tiredness, and headaches that can last a couple of days," says Dr. Ferrer.
-(FYI FluMist, the flu vaccine nasal spray has comparable side effects.)
+(FYI, FluMist, the flu vaccine nasal spray has comparable side effects.)